apache/trafficcontrol/docs/source/admin/traffic_monitor_golang.rst

 .. _rl-tm-golang:

-* These instructions are for the beta Golang Traffic Monitor, for the old Java version, see :ref:`rl-tm-java`.
+* These instructions are for the Golang Traffic Monitor, for the legacy Java version, see :ref:`here <rl-tm-java>`.

 Installing Traffic Monitor
 ==========================